Category

 Following this "Four Care" framework, here are some examples of Dentsu Inc.'s initiatives.

 For example, "Self-Care" includes stress checks and associated consultations with company doctors.
 An example of "Line Management Care" is the monthly 1-on-1 meeting with supervisors.
-Held regularly as a growth support opportunity, it is valued not only for career discussions but also as a chance to share plans for taking scheduled leave and personal matters.
+Held regularly as a growth support opportunity, it is valued not only for career discussions but also as a chance to share plans for taking planned leave and personal matters.

 Beyond these systems, numerous initiatives unique to Dentsu Inc. are implemented, primarily driven by HR, general affairs departments, and frontline employees.